What Is Scalp Psoriasis?

 Medicated shampoos are another option for treating scalp psoriasis.
 Some of them contain coal tar, while others contain different kinds of active ingredients.4 These types of shampoos are generally rubbed into the scalp and left to sit for a period of time so that the treatment can penetrate the scalp through the hair.

-What are treatment options for moderate or severe plaque psoriasis on the scalp?
+Treatment options for moderate or severe plaque psoriasis on the scalp

 For people with moderate or severe plaques on the scalp, over-the-counter topical treatments, and medicated shampoos may not be effective enough to treat their symptoms.2 These patients will need to work with their healthcare providers to figure out the best treatment plan for their condition.
 Treatment might include stronger topical treatments that require a prescription.
 Generally, these topical treatments work by decreasing the growth of the excess skin cells that cause psoriasis plaques.
 Some of them also help to flatten thickened skin and reduce the amount of scale on plaques.
 Topical prescription medicines that may be used to treat scalp psoriasis include:

 Corticosteroids are a type of topical medication that are available as a scalp oil or foam to treat symptoms of plaque psoriasis.
 Typically, these products are applied with occlusion using a scalp covering such as a shower cap.

 People with very severe scalp psoriasis may be advised to try a systemic medicine if their symptoms are not controlled well enough by topical medicines.3 Unlike topical medicines that are directly applied to affected areas, systemic medicines work by changing the way that the entire body functions.
 These types of drugs can be taken orally (by mouth) in a tablet, capsule, or liquid.
 They can also be injected through a shot or in an IV.
 Some of the systemic medicines that healthcare providers might suggest for treating scalp psoriasis include: